Light-shining-through-wall cavity setups for probing ALPs

 It is worth noting that corresponding heat production makes it challenging to keep the emitter temperature at a required level.
 On the other hand, relatively small temperatures $T \lesssim 1\, \mbox{K}$ are required for the receiver cavity in order to avoid the problem of thermal noise.
 So that keeping two cavities at different temperatures would require a development of sophisticated RF methods for the regarding setup.

-\subsection{MM emitter + M$^*$M receiver}
+\textbf{MM emitter + M$^*$M receiver.}

 The second setup of our interest consists of two equal SRF cavities~\cite{Gao:2020anb}.
 In the emitter cavity, ALPs are generated by an interaction of two cavity modes.
 In the detection cavity, produced ALPs interact with a single pump mode (which coincides with one of the production cavity pump modes), producing the resonantly enhanced signal mode in the receiver cavity.
 The magnitude of the surface amplitude of pump modes for an SRF cavity to be as small as $B^{\rm em, rec}_0 \lesssim 0.1 \, {\rm T} \ (E_0^{\rm em, rec} \lesssim 30 \, {\rm MV/m})$ to avoid the superconductivity state destruction.
 The volume of the emitter and receiver cavities $V_{\rm rec} = V_{\rm em} \simeq 1\, \mbox{m}^3$, their quality factor $Q \simeq 10^{10}$.
+This high quality factor implies specific fine tuning of the emitter cavity frequency, see \cite{Romanenko:2023irv}.
 The expected power of the emitter cavity is $P_{\rm em} \simeq 0.1 \, {\rm kW}$.
 In Fig.~\ref{fig:GAO} the typical sensitivities for the regarding LSW setup are presented.

 In Fig.~\ref{fig:GAO} (left panel) the expected reach as function of emitter radius-to-length ratio $R/L$ is shown.
 As in previous case, we take into account the dependence of the quality factor $Q$ on cavity geometry which reads $Q_{\rm rec} = \omega_s/R_s \cdot V_{\rm rec}/S_{\rm rec} \propto {\omega_s}^{-1}\, V_{\rm rec}/S_{\rm rec}$ for SRF cavity \cite{1062561}, and fix the value as $Q_{\rm rec} = 10^{10}$ for $R/L=1$.
 It turns out that the optimal magnitude of $R/L$ for the coaxial cavity location and for the ALP mass limit $m_a=0$ is $R/L\simeq 1.6$.
 The regarding expected sensitivity is $g_{a\gamma\gamma} \lesssim 5\times 10^{-11}\, \mbox{GeV}^{-1}$ that is comparable with the CAST bound $g_{a\gamma \gamma}\lesssim 6\times 10^{-11}\, \mbox{GeV}^{-1}$.
 For parallel location of the cavities, the optimal radius-to-length ratio is $R/L\simeq 0.35$ implying $m_a =0$.
 We note that zero axion mass bounds $g_{a\gamma\gamma } \lesssim 6\times 10^{-10}\, \mbox{GeV}^{-1}$ are ruled out by the CAST.
 The signal cavity bandwidth is chosen to be at the level $\Delta \nu \simeq 1/t$, where $t\simeq 10^6 \, \mbox{s}$ is a typical time of the measurements.